qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

    3D visualisation in QGIS requires a recent version (5.8 or later) of the QT library.

-You create and open a 3D map view with :menuselection:`View --> New 3D Map View`.
+You create and open a 3D map view with :menuselection:`View -->` |new3DMap| :menuselection:`New 3D Map
+View`.
 A floating QGIS panel will appear.
 The panel can be docked.